M-M-I-V/M-M-I-V/README.md

-- BS in Information Systems student from Mandaluyong College of Science and Technology.
+- BS in Information Systems student at Mandaluyong College of Science and Technology.
 - Aspiring Data/DevOps Engineer.

 <!---